mappls-api/mapmyindia-nearby-covid-places/README.md

 We're helping ANY website or app developer to easily integrate this information, as a FREE widget, for the benefit of your users and visitors.

+The widget can be used to search for vaccination centres, testing centres, sample collection centres, treatment centres, quarantine centres and micro containment zones across India.

 ![](https://mmi-api-team.s3.ap-south-1.amazonaws.com/API-Team/covid-place-widget1.gif)

 *The image is for illustrative purposes only on how the widget might look like once integrated.